Skip to content

 What if the garment has no label at all?

 The Garment Detail screen has manual entry fields for every attribute the scanner would have populated.
-Brand, sizing, fabric composition, fit type, care instructions are all editable directly.
-The scanner is the fast path; manual entry is the always-available fallback.
+Brand, sizing, fabric composition, stretch, care instructions are all editable directly.
+The scanner is the fast path.
+Manual entry is the always-available fallback.

 How accurate is the OCR?